 While the saga of The Boy Who Lived ended ten years ago as of this writing, it's not uncommon to revisit Harry Potter's story year after year, even as we await more stories from the Wizarding World.
 (Yes, that includes the Fantastic Beasts movie series.)

-In this article, I’m celebrating 20 years of Harry Potter by ranking every single movie released so far, including the Fantastic Beasts spin-offs.
-Where do you think your favorite Harry Potter movie sits?
+In this article, I'm celebrating 20 years of Harry Potter by ranking every single movie released so far, including the Fantastic Beasts spin-offs.
+Where does your favorite Harry Potter movie sit?

 10. Fantastic Beasts: The Crimes of Grindelwald (2018)

 The Crimes of Grindelwald begins where its preceding film ends, with Gellert Grindelwald escaping from MACUSA custody and fleeing to Paris to draw more followers to his devious cause.

 This prompts Albus Dumbledore to send his former student Newt Scamander to Paris and retrieve Credence Barebone before Grindelwald does.
 The result?
 A movie that divided both fans and non-fans.

 Most of the complaints centered on its overly complicated plot, which muddles the movie's overall pacing and weakens the internal logic of the Harry Potter mythos.
 But despite its heavy flaws, there's some great wizarding action and more fantastic beasts to see.

 9. Harry Potter and the Chamber of Secrets (2002)